 With regards to securities settlement, the requirements in the CSDR mainly apply to transferable securities as defined under MiFID II, moneymarket instruments, units in collective undertakings, and emission allowances which are admitted to trading or are traded on a trading venue or cleared by a CCP.

 SFTs are captured by the scope of the CSDR whereby settlement disciplines and cash penalties will apply to all transactions, However, exemptions have been provided from the mandatory buy-in scheme for SFTs which are for less than 30 days term.
-The market requires further clarification for this exemption, specifically in respect to the scope and application.
+The market requires further clarification for this exemption, specifically in respect to the scope and application of buy-ins.
+The ISLA membership advocates for SFTs to be excluded entirely form the buyin element of the regime, arguing that securities lending is in itself a tool used to prevent fails in the cash market